Canning Hot Peppers

 How to Can Hot Peppers…

-Step 1 – start by filling your water bath canner with enough water to cover the jars by at least an inch.
+Step one – prepare the peppers.
+Start by filling your water bath canner with enough water to cover the jars by at least an inch.
 Set it on the stovetop and turn the heat to high.
 Bring the water in the canner to a simmer (180 degrees F).

-Step 2 – peel the garlic cloves and half them or crush them so their juices can easily infuse the pickling liquid.
+Step two – prep the garlic.
+Peel the garlic cloves and half them or crush them so their juices can easily infuse the pickling brine.

-Step 3 – wash the jars, lids, and rings well with hot water and dish soap (Since we are going to process these jars in the canner for more than ten minutes there is no need to sanitize the jars).
+Step three – pack the jars.
+Wash the jars, lids, and rings well with hot water and dish soap (Since we are going to process these jars in the canner for more than ten minutes there is no need to sanitize the jars).

-Step 4 – to a small pot, add the vinegar, water, kosher salt, and sugar.
+Step four – make the pickling brine.
+To a small pot, add the vinegar, water, kosher salt, and sugar.
 Set the pot on the stovetop and turn the heat to medium-high.
 Bring the mixture to a boil and let it boil for a couple of minutes before removing from the heat.

 Altitude adjustment table.